MeliroseLiwag/AudioClassification_AnimalCalls/README.md

 #### MFCC:
 ![MFCC Example](/Final_Project/Images/MFCC.PNG)

-More info on creating the spectrograms can be viewed in [`CreateSpectro.ipynb`](/Final_Project/Notebooks/CreateSpectro.ipynb) right here on GitHub.
+More info on creating the spectrograms can be viewed in the Jupyter notebook: [`CreateSpectro.ipynb`](/Final_Project/Notebooks/CreateSpectro.ipynb) right here on GitHub.

 ### Model Evaluation
 Due to the large number of features found in both the MFCC and Mel spectrograms, we used PCA to extract only the features necessary to explain the data as a whole.
 A train/test split of 90-10 is used to train and test our models to aim for the higher possible accuracy.
 It is important to keep in mind that the resulting data set is made up of a random sampling of (about) equal parts Carnivora and Aves.